ACEP ID:

 • Level A recommendations.
 Generally accepted principles for patient care that reflect a high degree of scientific clinical certainty (eg, based on evidence from 1 or more Class of Evidence I or multiple Class of Evidence II studies demonstrating consistent effects or estimates).

 • Level B recommendations.
-Recommendations for patient care that may identify a particular strategy or range of strategies that reflect moderate scientific certainty (eg, based on evidence from 1 or more Class of Evidence II studies or multiple of Class of Evidence III studies demonstrating consistent effects or estimates).
+Recommendations for patient care that may identify a particular strategy or range of strategies that reflect moderate scientific certainty (eg, based on evidence from 1 or more Class of Evidence II studies or multiple Class of Evidence III studies demonstrating consistent effects or estimates).

 • Level C recommendations.
 Recommendations for patient care that are based on evidence from Class of Evidence III studies or, in the absence of any adequate published literature, based on expert consensus.
 In instances where consensus recommendations are made, “consensus” is placed in parentheses at the end of the recommendation.